 There's a detail about Today I Learned some might find unusual: we never added a way to delete posts from the site.

-Why ignore such a basic CRUD feature?
-The answer is that we didn't ignore it.
+Why ignore a basic CRUD feature?
+We didn't ignore it.
 It was intentional.

 Preventing deletes was a hack to make Today I Learned feel permanent.
 If the goal of the site was to show the world what we (Hashrocket) are learning, why allow people to edit that journey?
 The temptation to obsess over your output until it's a flawless diamond of competence is too great.
 As a Hashrocket apprentice, I was certain that my pride would push me to go back and delete my old posts.
 As though I arrived fully-formed where I am today, without ever learning something trivial the hard way, and building on that.